Industry vs Inferiority: Psychosocial Stage 4

 Example of Industry vs. Inferiority Stage

 Josie has been having a hard time in school since she started.
 At the age of 6, she is already displaying behavior issues.
 Her anxiety regarding her mother’s departure in the morning distracts her, but she doesn’t feel comfortable expressing her anxiety to her peers or teacher.
 Her teacher is frustrated by her behavior.
-With too many students in the class, Josie cannot receive any individual attention to correct the behavior.
-Josie sees all the other students receiving praise, but notices that she gets none.
+With too many students in the class, Josie cannot receive individual attention to correct the behavior.
+Josie sees all the other students receiving praise but notices that she gets none.
 This further stunts her social development.

 Industry

 Erikson pointed out that this stage is vital to a person’s self-confidence.
 If a person is consistently praised or encouraged, they will develop self-confidence.
 They will see that their industriousness, or diligence, pays off.
 The basic virtue developed during this stage is competency.
-When a child believes that they are competent (on top of trust, autonomy, and the confidence to take initiative,) they will likely become more productive members of society.
+When a child believe that they are competent (on top of trust, autonomy, and the confidence to take initiative), they will likely become more productive members of society.
 Remember the study of Learned Helplessness in the Autonomy vs. Shame stage?
 The test subjects only made efforts when they believed that they could and that their efforts would pay off.

 Inferiority